 Grinnell Lake Trail is a 7.2 mile moderately trafficked loop trail located near East Glacier Park, Montana that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Horses are also able to use this trail.

 A beautiful hike to a glacial lake beneath a massive melting glacier.
 This is one of the most beautiful hikes in the entire National Park.
 The wonderfully maintained park trail will take you past beautiful lakes onto steep hillsides with sweeping views of waterfalls and glaciers all around you.
 You will probably see a lot of wildlife on the trip as well so be ready with your camera.
 When you get to Grinnell Lake you will see icebergs (no joke) floating in the lake from the rapidly retreating Grinnell Glacier.
 It is not advisable to walk on the glacier as there are crevasses but if you are careful and are there during the late summer the crevasses should be very visible and you can take a very cautious stroll onto the ice.

 Very easy trail.
 We met a deer, walking the trail in the opposite direction as us, and she passed us as a person would when we stepped aside to let her by.
 In July, this hike was cold.
 We were bundled up on the lakeshore as the wind was chilling.